-Independent Student Status

-(FAFSA) - through the College Costs Reduction Act, any youth in Permanent Guardianship on or after their 13th birthday is considered "independent" on the FAFSA and do not have to provide parent info (income) or signatures.
+Independent Student Status (FAFSA) through the College Costs Reduction Act, any youth in foster care on or after their 13th birthday is considered "independent" on the FAFSA.

-ETV Funds-available through DHHS for youth who enter permanent guardianship on or after their 16th birthday.
+ETV Funds-for youth on a V9 through Maine DHHS.
 Must complete FAFSA.
-The college or training program must be accredited.
-Student must be in good academic standing.
-Some federal restrictions for use of funds.
-Awards vary--depending on available funds & need after other financial aid is determined, up to \$5000.
-Youth who receive ETV funds at age 21 can receive them until age 23.
-Contact Dulcey Laberge 624-7928, Dulcey.laberge@maine.gov
+College or training programs must be accredited.
+Students must be in good academic standing.
+Some restrictions apply.
+Awards vary depending on available funds & student need after other financial aid scholarships and student refunds are applied--up to \$5000 per academic year.
+There is a maximum lifetime limit of ETV for 5 years.

+Youth who receive ETV funds at age 21 can receive them until age 26.
+Contact your local youth Transition Specialist or Caseworker.

-Tuition Waiver-youth who were adopted from foster care AND whose parents are receiving an adoption subsidy from DHHS can apply for one of 30 waivers that can be used at State of Maine Universities, Community Colleges, or Maine Maritime.
-Awarded on first come, first served basis-apply early.
+Tuition Waiver- youth who were in Maine's foster care at the time of graduation or GED/HiSet can apply for one of 30 waivers that can be used at State of Maine Universities, Community Colleges, or Maine Maritime.
+Awarded on a first come, first served basis-apply early.
 Must be a Maine resident.
-Must reapply each year.
+Must renew each year.
 Available for undergraduate degrees only, up to 5 years.
-Application available Feb.
-1. Administered through FAME (www.famemaine.com)